Ramón Nomar: Other works

 Nomar completed an acting course at the Stella Adler School in Los Angeles.
 His photos appeared in the American women's magazine Playgirl, in August 1999 for Suze Randall and in November 2000.

-On 2 March 2015, at The Hollywood Roosevelt Hotel on Hollywood Boulevard, Hollywood, he was the star during the promotion of Patricia Velásquez's autobiographical book Straight Walk: A Supermodel’s Journey To Finding Her Truth.
+On 2 March 2015, at The Hollywood Roosevelt Hotel on Hollywood Boulevard, Hollywood, he was the star during the promotion of Patricia Velásquez's autobiographical book Straight Walk: A Supermodel's Journey To Finding Her Truth.
 On 11 October 2016, Emily Witt's book Future Sex was published, in which he is also mentioned.

 In the comedy Original Sin (2018) he acted as a news reporter.

-Personal life

-On 11 January 2017, Nomar, along with porn film director Tony T., filed a lawsuit in the Los Angeles Supreme Court for defamation related to the allegations of porn star Nikki Benz, who on 20 December 2016, announced through social media that after the Brazzers session on Nikki Goes Bananas and the sex scene (since 19 December) she was sexually assaulted.
-Tony T. and Nomar maintain that the accusations were false.